Eagles vs. Giants predictions: Our writers make their picks for Week 7′s rivalry game

 » READ MORE: ‘Football is not linear’: Why Eagles D-lineman Jordan Davis finds Dexter Lawrence’s ascent ‘inspiring’

 That being said, the Giants haven’t exactly been stout vs. the run.
 They’re allowing 5.2 yards per rush.
 In terms of advanced analytics, however, they rank somewhere in the middle of the league.
 Defensive coordinator Shane Bowen employs a lot of light boxes in favor of stopping the pass, but if Barkley can make the Giants pay on the ground upon his return to face his former team, the Eagles can get Hurts into more manageable distances on third down to offset Bowen’s ferocious pass rush.
-He doesn’t blitz anywhere near as much as his predecessor, Wink Martindale, but the former Tennessee Titans coordinator is effective when he sends extra rushers because his 4-down linemen, especially Lawrence and edge rusher Brian Burns, have been so effective in getting to the quarterback.
+He doesn’t blitz anywhere near as much as his predecessor, Wink Martindale, but the former Tennessee Titans coordinator is effective when he sends extra rushers because his four-down linemen, especially Lawrence and edge rusher Brian Burns, have been so effective in getting to the quarterback.
 With left tackle Jordan Mailata out, his replacement Fred Johnson will likely be under attack.
-The Eagles need to protect Hurts, who has been well below the league average when under pressure, this season.
+The Eagles need to protect Hurts, who has been well below the league average when under pressure this season.

 The Giants, meanwhile, will be without their best offensive lineman: left tackle Andrew Thomas.
 Quarterback Daniel Jones has long shown he struggles to operate when consistently under duress.
 The Eagles’ pass rush had its best day last week with five sacks.
 Josh Sweat, who should have the advantage over Thomas’ replacement, Joshua Ezeudu, and defensive tackle Jalen Carter, who should play despite dinging his shoulder on Wednesday, need to win their share of one-on-ones.

 Jones should have his best receiver, rookie Malik Nabers, back after he missed two games because of a concussion.
 He has already established himself as the Giants’ best passing option in some time.
 Eagles defensive coordinator Vic Fangio may want to double Nabers and take his chances against the rest of the ball catchers.
 The Giants’ run game hasn’t been the same since Barkley left, but Tyrone Tracy and Devin Singletary are capable gap scheme runners.
-The Eagles have been better against the run since Fangio started to use more 5- and 6-man fronts.
+The Eagles have been better against the run since Fangio started to use more five- and six-man fronts.
 Can Jones make them pay when Fangio steals from the back?
 Maybe.
 Jones is capable, but he needs time in the pocket, or he needs a few successful designed runs to keep defenses off balance.

 The Eagles, on paper, are better than the Giants, but that and a nickel may get you a bus ride to MetLife Stadium.
 They have decided advantages at certain spots, especially with Thomas out.
 But I think the Giants’ pass rush has a greater edge and Hurts has yet to show this season that he can operate when pressured.
 Maybe the Eagles get their act together and cruise.
 It’s possible.
 But I see a low-scoring affair that should tilt the outcome in the Giants’ favor.